 How I can change my major?

-Undergraduate applicants who submitted an application can change their intended major by logging in to apply.aus.edu (go to My Account / My Applications / Choose your active application / Click View/ Scroll down to Program Change Request).
+Undergraduate applicants who applied can change their intended major by logging in to apply.aus.edu (go to My Account / My Applications / Choose your active application / Click View/ Scroll down to Program Change Request).

-Once you are admitted by Office of Admissions, you will not be able to make changes to your application.
-In such case, applicants need to submit a new application choosing the new intended major.
+Once you are admitted by the Office of Admissions, you will not be able to make changes to your application.
+In such a case, applicants need to submit a new application choosing the new intended major.

 Applicants can submit a maximum of two applications in a semester.

 Can I defer my application?
 How?